A note on discrete Borg-type theorems: Introduction

 \section{Introduction}

-Borg's theorem is a classical result in inverse spectral theory that has connections with several problems in quantum mechanics.
+Borg's theorem is a classical result in inverse spectral theory which has connections with several problems in quantum mechanics.
 In $1946$, G. Borg proved that the periodic potential of a Schr$\ddot{\mbox{o}}$dinger operator is constant almost everywhere if and only if the essential spectrum of the operator is connected (see \cite{borg}).
-For mathematicians, this is an interesting result since it determines the nature of the potential from the given spectral data of the operator.
+For mathematicians, this is a very interesting result as it determines the nature of the potential from the given spectral data of the operator.
 This result is used as an important tool for various problems in several other branches of science, for example, computing the density of a guitar string from its frequency data, to determine the shape of a drum etc. (see \cite{shape}).
 The discrete versions of Borg's theorem were also considered by several mathematicians.
 In $1975$, H. Flaschka discovered the discrete Borg's theorem (see \cite{Fla}).
 There were several modifications and generalizations of this result, which we refer as Borg-type theorems.
 In \cite{kiran}, the authors gave a pure linear algebraic approach to prove the discrete Borg's theorem.
 The techniques developed in \cite{kiran} were used to obtain discrete Borg-type theorems in \cite{KSN1}.

-There are several notions which generalize spectrum of an operator and each of them are important for necessary reasons.
-Pseudospectrum is one of the important generalizations of spectrum.
-For $\e> 0$ the $\e$-pseudospectrum of an operator $A$ is denoted by $\Lambda_\e(A)$ and defined as
+The techniques originally trace back to the classical Bloch/Floquet theory (see \cite{Embree} for an elegant numerical illustration of such techniques).

-Here $I$ denotes the identity operator.
-For information on the importance and applications of pseudospectrum, refer to \cite{tre}.
-In this article, we establish the pseudospectral version of the discrete Borg-type theorems.
-We prove that {\it the pseudospectrum of the discrete Schr$\ddot{\mbox{o}}$dinger operator is connected if and only if the periodic potential is almost a constant}.
+In this article, we prove that {\it the possible spectral gaps of the discrete Schr$\ddot{\mbox{o}}$dinger operator are of small width if and only if the periodic potential is almost a constant}.
 This result is further extended to general Jacobi operators and block Laurent operators.
 Finally, we connect the results developed with the well-known Ten Martini problem (see \cite{Avila}).

 Consider the Schr$\ddot{\mbox{o}}$dinger operator $\tilde{A}$ on a suitable subspace of $L^2(\mathbb{R})$ defined by